 - Having a digestive issue that disrupts nutrient absorption, such as inflammatory bowel disease, Crohn’s disease or an ulcer.

 - Frequently taking over-the-counter pain relievers, especially aspirin, which block certain nutrients.

-- Sometimes anemia is genetically inherited, and therefore less likely to be due to lifestyle factors or your diet.
-These include aplastic anemia (your body doesn’t produce enough red blood cells), bone marrow diseases like leukemia and myelofibrosis, hemolytic anemia (red blood cells are destroyed faster than bone marrow can replace them), or sickle cell anemia (having a defective form of hemoglobin that produce red blood cells which can’t be used, and causes blood cells to die prematurely).
+- Sometimes anemia is genetically inherited and therefore less likely to be due to lifestyle factors or your diet.
+These include aplastic anemia (your body doesn’t produce enough red blood cells), bone marrow diseases like leukemia and myelofibrosis, hemolytic anemia (red blood cells are destroyed faster than bone marrow can replace them), or sickle cell anemia (having a defective form of hemoglobin that produce red blood cells that can’t be used and causes blood cells to die prematurely).
 A genetic disorder called G6PD deficiency may also contribute to anemia.
-(5)

 - Thalassemia is another condition that can lead to anemia.
 This inherited blood disorder marked by fewer red blood cells and less hemoglobin in the body than normal, which can cause anemia.